 The Trauma Counseling Program is committed to treating the after-effects of a child’s traumatic experience.
 In addition, the program works to support the recovery of family members and to improve their ability to support the child.
 Interventions include individual, group, and family therapy.
 The staff of the Trauma Counseling Program is primarily composed of Licensed Clinical Social Workers, Marriage and Family Therapists, and Psychologists.
 The staff’s expertise is in treating childhood traumatic events including neglect; physical and sexual abuse; sexual assault; domestic, school, and community violence; and natural disasters.
 Treatment for the psychological aspects of medical trauma and chronic pain is also available.

-The Chadwick Trauma-Informed Systems Project (CTISP) will support the evolution of public child welfare agencies into trauma-informed organizations to better serve victims of child maltreatment while also supporting the agencies’ efforts to serve as facilitators of change in their communities.
+The Chadwick Trauma-Informed Systems Project Dissemination and Implementation (CTISP-DI) is working closely with five strategically located “Supercommunities” to help change their wider community child welfare system into a multi-dimensional, evidence-based, trauma-informed system that is better able to meet the unique needs of children and families involved in the child welfare system.
 This project is funded by the Substance Abuse and Mental Health Services Administration (SAMHSA), as part of the National Child Traumatic Stress Network (NCTSN).

 The California Assessment, Screening, and Treatment (CASAT) Initiative will focus on improving the social and emotional well-being of children in the child welfare system who have been impacted by trauma.
 This will be done by supporting the development of an organized system of integrated services among child welfare and mental health agencies and improving access to culturally appropriate trauma-informed and evidence-informed services.
 This statewide project is funded by the U.S. Department of Health and Human Services Administration for Children and Families.